markjessell/grd_loader/README.md

 # grd_loader 0.1

-Plugin to load a geosoft GRD format file as a temporary layer QGIS
+Plugin to load a geosoft GRD format file as a temporary QGIS raster layer

 ## Install